 Yes, simple recommendations are allowed, but they cannot be made mandatory.
-The Vehicle Manufacturer can only refer to quality and performance levels linked to a market standard or technical specifications, such as those of API, ACEA or the Manufacturer standard.
+The Vehicle Manufacturer can only impose minimum quality and performance levels (API, ACEA, Manufacturer standard ...).

-3) Is it true that the warranty would be inapplicable if the Vehicle Manufacturer recommendation is not followed and a product of matching quality is used?
+3) Is it true that the warranty would be inapplicable if the Vehicle Manufacturer recommendation is not followed?

-No, the Vehicle Manufacturer cannot withdraw its warranty if lubricants and other functional fluids used are of matching quality.
-The European Commission will not hesitate to initiate proceedings if a vehicle manufacturer would threaten to do so.
-If a Vehicle Manufacturer refuses to honour a warranty claim because of the use of a product, it has to prove this product is causally linked to the failure (technical expertise required).
+No, the Vehicle Manufacturer cannot withdraw its warranty if lubricants and other functional fluids used meet the Vehicle Manufacturer requirements regarding quality and technical performance.
+The European Commission will not hesitate to initiate proceedings if a vehicle manufacturer would threaten not to honour its warranty because of the use of a product of matching quality.